Unstable classes of metric structures: Introduction and Preliminaries

-Stability had been known to have had applications in functional analysis even before it was systematically introduced in this context by model theorists: investigation of quantifier-free stability for Banach spaces led to the spectacular result of Krivine and Maurey \cite{KM} on the existence of an almost isometric copy of $\ell_p$ in any stable Banach space.
-Stable definable predicates introduced and studied by the second author and Ita\"{i} Ben-Yaacov in \cite{BU} seem to capture the ``correct'' notion of stability in the metric context.
-It generalizes Krivine-Maurey stability as well as stability of positive-bounded theories (stability in Henson's logic) studied by Jos\'{e} Iovino in \cite{Io}.
-Still, if a theory (or a formula/predicate) lacks the full strength of stability, there are natural weaker properties (which would not make sense in classical model theory since their definitions rely heavily on the existence of a metric) that might hold.
-We introduce and study several such notions.
+Another motivation for our investigation is the search for natural weakening of stability in the metric context.
+The premise of this article is that even when a theory (or a formula/predicate) lacks the full strength of stability, there are natural weaker properties (which would not make sense in classical model theory since their definitions rely heavily on the existence of a metric) that might hold.
+We introduce and discuss several such notions.
 Some of them have already been investigated in the context of Banach spaces.
-For instance, ``Junge-Rosenthal''-stability, which we define in section 4, is motivated by the notion of an ``asymptotically symmetric'' Banach space, originally due to Junge and Rosenthal, studied e.g. in \cite{JKO}.
+For instance, ``Junge-Rosenthal''-stability, which we define in section 4, is motivated by the notion of an ``asymptotically symmetric'' Banach space, originally due to Junge and Rosenthal, studied in \cite{JKO}.